Fractured Magic: Chapter Ten

 “Mm.
 We gossiped while I helped him braid his beard.”

-Dinara mock-gasped.
+Dinara gasped.
 “Poor Cahrn!
 You never get the tension right.”

 “That shows what you know.
 He appreciated my skills.”